 What Is Renters Insurance?

-Basically, it’s a contract between you and an insurance company, where the insurer will help to pay the tab if you, a visitor or your personal goodies get damaged due to any number of causes.
+Basically, it’s a contract between you and an insurance company, where the insurer will help to pay the tab if you, a visitor or your valuables get damaged due to any number of causes.

 Is Renters Insurance Mandatory?